unic0rn9k/slas/README.md

 target architecture and available hardware features/devices.

 Please keep in mind that slas specializes in cases where binaries are compiled and executed on the same system and thus is primarily intended for native compilation.

-*NOTE:* Slas might still be very broken when *not* using native comiplation.
+**NOTE:** Slas might still be very broken when **not** using native comiplation.

-This will be done by utilizing link-time-optimization (LTO), static allocation, static profiling and analysis using build scripts.
+Specialization in native compilation will be done by utilizing link-time-optimization (LTO), static allocation, static profiling and analysis using build scripts.

-This is attempted to be done with the [modular backend system](https://docs.rs/slas/latest/slas/backends/index.html), which will support custom allocators in the future.
+Specialization in hardware and usecases is attempted to be done with the [modular backend system](https://docs.rs/slas/latest/slas/backends/index.html), which will support custom allocators in the future.

 [What is BLAS?](http://www.netlib.org/blas/)